 To Ensure Efficient Buying/Selling and Ethical Conduct

-This practical advice is designed to help you sell and buy ethically and efficiently and to avoid being banned for violations.
+This practical advice is designed to help you sell ethically and efficiently and to avoid ethical rule violations.
 These conduct advice guidelines are based on assisting in the upholding of the Terms and Conditions.
-Rules mentioned in this section are binding parts of the terms and conditions.
+These rules also help buyers.
+Rules in this section are in line with the terms and conditions.

-The following conduct guide includes practical ways to help ensure that you can meet the high seller and buyer conduct standards of the Privacy Market Interface.
+The following conduct guide includes practical ways to help ensure that you can meet the high conduct standards of the Privacy Market Interface.

-All users must adequately know the Terms and Conditions prior to listing items to sell on Privacy Interface.com.
-This guide includes only the core aspects of the terms and conditions.
+All users must adequately understand the Terms and Conditions prior to listing items to sell on Privacy Interface.com.
+This guide covers some of the core aspects of the terms and conditions.

 Sellers must dispatch orders within 38 hours of the order being made.
 Sellers must be able to provide postal receipt or video recording proof of the dispatch.